A progression is underway.

 The set of drawings is the expression of this loop, both the active experience of it, and a tangible record of it.

 The idea of dispensing with that is self-defeating and counterproductive.
-It’s like refusing to believe that recorded sound ought to be synchronized into silent film.
-Many did refuse that including Jack Warner himself in 1926, 28 years after the first machine demonstrating the fusion of sound into film in 1898.
+Like abandoning telescopes, It’s also like refusing to believe that recorded sound ought to be infused (synchronized) into silent film.
+Many did refuse that including Jack Warner himself in 1926 even 28 years after the first machine demonstrating the fusion of sound into film in 1898:

-Inevitably AEC has not dispensed with the vehicle for looking at models, drawing.
+Inevitably though, AEC has not dispensed with the vehicle for looking at models, drawing.

 But what the software industry has done is this: